JoyDing0330/OperationFlip/README.md

 ## Detach the package

-“Be sure to detach the package after you’re done having fun, or it might cause unexpected behavior …
+Be sure to detach the package after you’re done having fun, or it might cause unexpected behavior …

 ``` r